DataDog/dd-trace-rb/docs/GettingStarted.md

 ## Quickstart

-The easiest way to get started with the tracing client is to instrument your web application. ``ddtrace`` gem provides auto instrumentation for the following web frameworks and libraries:
+The easiest way to get started with the tracing client is to instrument your web application.
+All configuration is done through ``Datadog.configure`` method.
+As an example, below is a setup that enables auto instrumentation for Rails, Redis and Grape, and sets a custom endpoint for the trace agent:

+    # config/initializers/datadog-tracer.rb

+    Datadog.configure do |c|
+      c.tracer trace_agent_hostname: 'trace-agent.local'
+      c.use :rails
+      c.use :grape
+      c.use :redis, service_name: 'cache'
+    end

+For further details and options, check our integrations list.

+## Available Integrations

 * [Ruby on Rails](#Ruby_on_Rails)
 * [Sinatra](#Sinatra)